 And if you’re curious about the drink version, I also tested and shared the pink salt diet drink recipe that pairs it with lemon and apple cider vinegar.
 That combo, by the way, makes hydration taste better than you’d expect.

-How to Make the Pink Salt Trick Safely and Effectively
+How to Make the Pink Salt Trick for Morning Hydration

 What’s the correct way to make this wellness drink?